zaya8102508622/My-Portfolio/README.md

 -**linkedIn:**[Zaya Bharti](https://www.linkedin.com/in/zaya-bharti-a65803235/)

 ## Thank you
-Thank you for visiting my portdfolio.
+Thank you for visiting my portfolio.